recommenders-team/recommenders/tools/docker/README.md

 Running tests with docker
 -------------------------

+To run the tests using e.g. the CPU image, do the following:
 ```
 docker run -it recommenders:cpu bash -c 'pip install pytest; \
 pip install pytest-cov; \